ernavdeepkr/ernavdeepkr.github.io/content/en/blog/python_variables.md

 ---
 author: "Navdeep Kaur"
-title: "Python Variables"
+title: "Variables in Python"
-description: "The rules for Python variables, proper variable names, and python scope are all covered in this article."
+description: "This article covers the rules for Python variables and valid variable names.
+It explains how to use local variables and global variables in Python."
 tags: ["python variables", "python scopes", "Local scope", "Global scope"]
 date: 2022-01-20
 thumbnail: https://deiniresendiz.com/wp-content/uploads/2020/06/Python.jpg
 ---

-> This article offers the rules for Python variables, valid variable names and python scope.
+> This article offers the easy understanding of Python variables, valid variable names and difference between local variables & global variables.

 <!--more-->

-## Variable Names
+## Python Variables

-*A variable can have a short name (like x and y) or a more descriptive name (age, carname, total_volume).*
+A variable in Python is a memory place where a value can be stored.
+According to the requirements, the value you've saved may change in the future.

-## Rules for Python variables
+## Rules for assinging names to Python variables

 - A variable name must start with a letter or the underscore character
 - A variable name cannot start with a number